Discover seven types of writers that contribute to the explosion of content that is available online. How can blogs benefit?

 Written at grade 16+ level, peer-reviewed medical journals and scientific posters are written in a manner that confounds the average person.
 Devoid of adjectives like fantastic or awesome, favorable distinctions are most often described as significantly different.

-Hypo- and hyper- prefixes are preferred to identify small and large.
-Anterior and posterior describe front and rear.
-Also look the the occasional in vivo and in vitro.
+Hypo- and hyper-prefixes are preferred to identify small and large.
+Anterior and posterior describe the front and rear.
+Also, look the the occasional in vivo and in vitro.
 An abstract summarizes the content.
 Research parameters include the number of subjects and the study methodology.
 Data and discussion follow.
 Clear conclusions reveal findings.
 At the end are supporting references from peer-reviewed journals.

 3. Legal Writers

 Omissions in contract law can be expensive.
 Attorney victories thrive on loopholes.
 Contract templates are available online for many purposes.
-If the risk is greater than the reward, consider hiring a legal professional who is able to pack the document with necessary legal jargon.
+If the risk is greater than the reward, consider hiring a legal professional who can pack the document with the necessary legal jargon.